Artemisia abrotanum

 Common name(s): southernwood, southern wormwood, lad's love

-Description: perennial; an ancient herb used for medicine, sachets, potpourris and as an air freshener and insect repellent.
+Description: perennial; an herb used since ancient times for medicine, sachets, potpourris, insect repellent, and as an air freshener.
 Strongly aromatic, feathery foliage smells of camphor and dries well.
 Forms a low, semi-deciduous shrub that is decidedly longer-lived with utter neglect.

 Height: to 1 ft.
 Spread: to 3 ft.